12/13/2013 Belmar New Jersey

 The mission had several objectives.

 #1.
-The shutter had to be ready to use at all times.
+The shutter must be ready to use at all times.

 #2.
-It had to work fast and block the view completely.
+It must work fast and block the view completely.

 #4.
 It had to be durable.